-• The publication of the Department of Planning Performance Monitoring for 2008/09 has provided an opportunity to benchmark the performance of the Planning and Development Department against other Councils across the state and more particularly other Group 4 Councils within the Central West.
+Council maintained an average processing time of development application below 40 days.
+The publication of the Department of Planning Performance Monitoring for 2010/11 has provided an opportunity to benchmark the performance of the Planning and Development Department against other Councils across the state and more particularly other Group 4 Councils within the Central West.
 The Report indicates that Council has performed well in minimising processing times for development applications, particularly in relation to residential applications.
 It also indicates a high level of productivity in relation to development assessment.